 Who owns my blog?

-With full ownership of your blog, you have the freedom to customize to your heart’s content, monetize it, and even move it to another platform.
+With full ownership of your blog, you can customize to your heart’s content, monetize it, and even move it to another platform.

 Blogger users indeed benefit from an easy and reliable free service from Google, but you don’t own your blog and that might become a problem with Google at the helm.
 Google has a history of abandoning popular platforms such as Google Hangout and Feedburner, to name a few; if you’re really interested, there’s a full database of fallen heroes over at the Google cemetery.

 Basically, your blog could be banned or suspended for no reason and without warning.
 What’s more, moving platforms is a complicated task, and it can take some time to export your content, which remains on Google’s servers for a long time.
-Ultimately, you run the risk of losing your rank in search engines, alongside your followers during the move.
+Ultimately, you risk losing your rank in search engines alongside your followers during the move.

-On the contrary, WordPress is not dependent on one entity — being open source, it relies on a huge community of developers and users, all passionate to make it work.
+On the contrary, WordPress is not dependent on one entity — being open source, it relies on a huge community of developers and users, all passionate about making it work.
 With so many sites depending on WordPress, promising rather than uncertain.

 How to choose between Blogger and WordPress

 WordPress and Blogger are widely used but miles apart in their approach to blogging.
-The decision on which platform comes down to weighing up the pros and cons for building your blog.
+The decision on which platform to use comes down to weighing up the pros and cons of building your blog.

 On the one hand, you have a simple blogging platform like Blogger.
-If your goal is to share your ideas with the world on a personal blog, this might be an excellent way to do it.
+If you aim to share your ideas with the world on a personal blog, this might be an excellent way to do it.
 Even though Blogger is free with no hidden surprises, it lacks the features many sites need to become successful.